25 Aug Encryption: What You Need to Know Today

 What is encryption?

-In layman terms, when you encrypt some data, you essentially convert the information into a code, making it harder for unauthorized people to view or understand it.
+Basically, when you encrypt some data, you convert the information into a code, making it harder for unauthorized people to view or understand it.

 What does encryption have to do with my home security?

-So, now that you know what encryption means, what exactly does this have to do with protecting your residence?
+So, what exactly does encryption have to do with protecting your residence?

 Just like there are bad people out there who want to steal your wallet, there are also people who want to gain access to your devices.
-Hacking is, unfortunately, becoming easier and easier as technology advances, especially if companies and manufacturers don’t take additional precautionary steps to protect their devices.
+Hacking is, unfortunately, becoming easier and easier as technology advances.
+This is especially true if companies and manufacturers don’t take additional precautionary steps to protect their devices.

 Most security systems now run on a wireless network, which means your devices, panels, and sensors communicate with your control panel through radio waves.